-For those who prefer the hot corners approach, I will show you how to simulate this functionality on a Windows 10 machine using WinXCorners.
+For those who prefer the hot corners approach, this tutorial shows you how to simulate this functionality on a Windows machine using WinXCorners.

 The features available at this point are not as robust as you would get on macOS or Linux.
-However, one can still set some useful hot corner actions as you’ll see.
+However, you can still set up hot corners in Windows to get similar productivity benefits.

 - Click on the monitor icon in the taskbar to view the available options for each corner of your screen.